Pushkal2407/intrusion-detection-system/README.md

 3. Blacklisted URL Detection: Checks for access to predefined blacklisted URLs (currently set to www.google.co.uk and www.bbc.co.uk for demonstration purposes).

 ## Prerequisites

 To build and run this project, you need:

-GCC compiler
+- GCC compiler
-libpcap development files
+- libpcap development files
-POSIX threads library
+- POSIX threads library

-On Ubuntu or Debian-based systems, you can install these with:
+On Ubuntu or Debian-based systems, you can install these with: sudo apt-get install build-essential libpcap-dev

-Copysudo apt-get install build-essential libpcap-dev Building the Project
+## Building the Project

 The project includes a Makefile for easy compilation.
-To build the project, run:
+To build the project, run: make
-Copymake
-This will compile all source files and create an executable named ids (or whatever name is specified in the Makefile).
+This will compile all source files and create an executable named `idsniff`.

 To clean the build files:
-Copymake clean
+make clean

-Running the Intrusion Detection System
+## Running the Intrusion Detection System

-To run the IDS, use the following command:
+To run the IDS, use the following command: sudo ./idsniff [OPTIONS]
-Copysudo ./ids [OPTIONS]
 The program requires root privileges to capture packets.

-Command-line Options
+### Command-line Options

-Refer to main.c for the exact command-line options available.
-Common options might include:
+Refer to `main.c` for the exact command-line options available.
+Common options include:

-Specifying the network interface to monitor
+- `-i [interface]`: Specify the network interface to monitor
-Enabling verbose mode for debugging
+- `-v`: Enable verbose mode for debugging
-Setting the number of worker threads

-Example:
-Copysudo ./ids -i eth0 -v
+Example: sudo ./idsniff -i eth0 -v

 ## Output

-The program will display real-time alerts for detected intrusions.
-When interrupted (e.g., with Ctrl+C), it will print a summary report of detected threats.
+The program displays real-time alerts for detected intrusions.
+When interrupted (e.g., with Ctrl+C), it prints a summary report of detected threats.

 ## Limitations and Future Improvements

 - The number of worker threads is currently fixed.
 Future versions could make this configurable or dynamically adjustable based on system load.
 - Packet processing is relatively simple.
 More sophisticated analysis techniques could be implemented for better threat detection.
 - While multithreading improves performance, very high traffic volumes might still overwhelm the system.
 Future versions could implement more advanced load balancing or packet sampling techniques.